sarahciston/codingcare/posts/guide.md

 [^threejs]: Three.js is a code library (an add-on) in the Javascript language that helps create 3D graphics: [Three.js](https://threejs.org).
 For similar tools at a more introductory level, also check out the code library [P5.js](https://p5js.org), which is a great place to start learning widely applicable coding skills.

->"The constant state of exposure – and along with it, a sustained vulnerability – is enabled only through constant and meticulous practices of documentation.
+"The constant state of exposure – and along with it, a sustained vulnerability – is enabled only through constant and meticulous practices of documentation.
 Far from covering up our bugs, we [hackers] openly acknowledge and even explain them.
 We don't hide problems.
 The virtue of transparency is that it makes actions accountable."
+{: .quote }

 –Anja Groten, Hacking & Designing: Paradoxes of Collaborative Practice" in [@bogersCriticalMakersReader2019] {: .quote .attrib }